-Too often, my clients try to pretend that all is well if they can make the minimum payments on credit cards and juggle no-interest offers to move money from card to card.
+Too often, my clients try to pretend that all is well if they can make the minimum payments on credit cards.
+They juggle no-interest offers to move money from card to card.

-I did a little exercise that contrasted paying off a modest credit card debt by making minimum payments with devoting the same about of money to retirement savings.
-The results are mind boggling.
-However much money you have during your working life, you are likely to have less at retirement.
-Take a look at your statement from Social Security and calculate how you are going to live on that amount.
+Take a look at a little exercise that contrasted paying off a modest credit card debt by making minimum payments with devoting the same about of money to retirement savings.

+Resolve to take a hard look at your long term financial health.
 It may be time to swallow your pride, file bankruptcy, and devote the energy now spent on managing debt to saving for the future and enjoying the present.